 The implementation of the digital and social media strategy is the primary focus and good progress is being made on all fronts.
 A lot of time and energy has gone into supporting the Towards Predator-Free Taranaki project.
-The web design and redevelopment project is progressing well with Stage 4 going live in 2019/2020.
+The web design and redevelopment project is progressing well with Stage 4 going live in the 2019/2020.
 Work is progressing on using live environmental data for a surfing app.
 The transport app has been delayed by the NZTA and the integrated ticketing project.
 The 2019 Environmental Awards were successfully held in October 2019.
 The environmental education programme continues to be busy and successful.
 The Enviroschools programme has been built into existing programmes.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE Engage with the community across a range of channels including print and digital publications, news media, websites, mobile and social media.
 Produce five bi-monthly editions of the Council newsletter and publish through print and digital channels.
-A range of communications activities have been undertaken to support Council programmes.
-The website is being maintained and enhanced, and social media activity continues to grow with 4,456 followers on Facebook.
-Two issues of Talking Taranaki newsletter have been published to date.
-17 environmental awards were presented in October 2019.
+A range of communications activities have been undertaken to support programmes.
+The website is being maintained and enhanced, and social media activity continues to grow with 4,298 followers on Facebook.
+One issue of Talking Taranaki newsletter has been published to date.
 Implement the environmental awards programme.
-17 environmental awards were presented in October 2019.
+Preparation for presentation of the environmental awards in October is well underway.
 Provide an on-going environmental education programme for school children and the wider community including class visits, field trips, the Pukeiti Rainforest School and support for community projects.
-The Education Officer has delivered 118 education sessions/field trips involving 4998 students (including the Gardens' School Programmes), 17 planning meetings, 3 professional development sessions and 2 issues of the SITE newsletter.
+The Education Officer has delivered 73 education sessions/field trips involving 2989 students (including the Gardens' School Programmes), 14 planning meetings, 2 professional development sessions and 1 issue of the SITE newsletter.
 The Enviroschools Regional Coordinator and facilitator are supporting the Enviroschools programme.